-Pro Project Extended Response A response to a single task, situation and/or scenario.
+Pro oject Investigation Extended Response A response to a single task, situation and/or scenario.
 A project must have two parts with different audiences and modes.
 A response that includes locating and using information beyond students' own knowledge and the data they have been given.
 A technique that assesses the interpretation, analysis/examination and/or evaluation of ideas and information in provided stimulus materials.
-Product Evaluation One of the following: One of the following: One of the following: One of the following: Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media.
-Spoken: up to 4 minutes, Multimodal (at least two modes delivered at the same time): up to 4 minutes, 6 A4 pages, or equivalent digital media.
+Product Evaluation One of the following: One of the following: One of the following: One of the following: • - p Multimodal (at least two modes delivered at the same time): up to 4 minutes, 6 A4 pages, or equivalent digital media.
 Spoken: up to 3 minutes, Multimodal (at least two modes delivered at the same time): up to 7 minutes, 10 A4 pages, or equivalent digital media.
 Spoken: up to 7 minutes, Multimodal (at least two modes delivered at the same time): up to 7 minutes, 10 A4 pages, or equivalent digital media.
-Spoken: up to 7 minutes, or or signed equivalent. or signed equivalent. or signed equivalent. signed equivalent. • Written: up to 800 words.
-Written: up to 500 words.
-Written: up to 1000 words.
-Written: up to 1000 words.
+Spoken: up to 7 minutes, or or signed equivalent.
+Written: up to 800 words. or signed equivalent. • Written: up to 500 words. or signed equivalent.Written: up to 1000 words. signed equivalent. • Written: up to 1000 words.